hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 #### Setting the Candidate Roster

-A Freeze Upgrade transaction is used to signal an upcoming software upgrade of the network.
-This transaction will trigger a series of actions, one of which will be the creation of a candidate `Roster` and storing it in the state.
-At some point when the Hedera App (henceforth referred to as 'App') decides it's time to begin work on adopting a new address book (scope beyond this proposal), it will create a `Roster` object with information from the Address Book and set it to be stored it in the state.
+At some point when the Hedera App (henceforth referred to as 'App') decides it's time to begin work on adopting a new address book (scope beyond this proposal), it will create a candidate `Roster` object with information from the Address Book and set it to be stored it in the state.
+A candidate roster already stored in the state can also be replaced by a new one required by the App.

-To manage `Roster`s in the state, a new set of `store` APIs will be introduced, similar to existing store implementations.
-Stores are an abstraction over state storage and retrieval and provide a way to interact with the state.
+To manage `Roster` storage and retrieval from the state, a new set of state `store` APIs will be introduced, similar to existing store implementations.

-A `ReadableRosterStore` and `WritableRosterStore` will be introduced.
+Stores are an abstraction over state storage and retrieval.
+They provide a way for components to interact with states without having to specify implementation details.
+Store APIs are typically Readable or Writable.
+This proposal introduces a `ReadableRosterStore` and a `WritableRosterStore`.

-The `ReadableRosterStore` will have methods such as `getCandidateRoster()`, `getActiveRoster()` and `getRosterHistory()`.
+The `ReadableRosterStore` will have access methods such as `getCandidateRoster()`, `getActiveRoster()` and `getRosterHistory()`.
 These will respectively return the candidate `Roster`, active `Roster`, and the history of active rosters present in the state.

 A `WritableRosterStore` implementation will have methods to store `roster`s in the state such as `setCandidateRoster()` and `setActiveRoster()`.
 The `WritableRosterStore#setCandidateRoster()` method will be used to set a candidate `Roster` in the state as follows:

 1. Validate the candidate `Roster`.
-2. Store the candidate `Roster` hash in the `RosterState`, and the Roster itself in the `RosterMap`.
+2. Store the candidate `Roster` hash in the `RosterState`
+3. Store the candidate Roster itself in the `RosterMap`.

 The `WritableRosterStore#setActiveRoster()` method will be called to set a new active `Roster` in the state.
 A call to `setActiveRoster` will infer the following operations: